 I am a multidisciplinary designer and researcher crafting equitable systems at the intersection of cities, culture, and care.
 My practice blends foresight, design, and spatial storytelling to imagine more just and delightful urban futures.
-Currently at Arup as a Senior Foresight Analyst, I help cities and organisations navigate complexity and design for long-term resilience.
+Currently at Arup as a Senior Foresight Analyst, I help cities and organisations navigate complexity and design for long-term resilience through strategic foresight and design futures.

 Awards: